AndreMiras/EtherollApp/src/etherollapp/tests/ui/README.md

 # README

 User interface tests.
-Tests are built on top of [KeyWeeUsr/KivyUnitTest](https://github.com/KeyWeeUsr/KivyUnitTest).
+These tests open the UI and trigger different events to test it.